MarcoColomb0/AzurePSDeployer/README.md

 ### Method #3 (you are able to fully trust the code 😊)
 Cloning the repository or downloading it as an [archive](https://github.com/MarcoColomb0/AzurePSDeployer/archive/refs/heads/main.zip) on your local machine

+> [!IMPORTANT]
+> The log file is saved in the current user's temp folder (%temp%).
+The filename is composed of $VMName (the virtual machine name defined in the variables) and the execution date

 ## Credits

 This project is maintained by [MarcoColomb0](https://github.com/MarcoColomb0).